beejhuff/Magento-FastIndexer/README.md

-FastIndexer
+FastIndexer WIP
 ===========

+WIP = Work in Progress

 No more empty results in the frontend due to a long taking reindex process!

 - Integrates seamlessly into the existing Magento indexer process.
 - Does not change the core Magento indexer logic!
+(Except URL rewrite if you wish)
 - Only one class rewrite!
 (Adding an event in `Mage_Index_Model_Process::reindexAll()`)
 - Indexing blocks the frontend for only ~0.003 seconds instead of minutes with the normal indexer.
 - The frontend will not be affected anymore by any reindex process.